KimConcepcion/boilerplates/README.md

 # boilerplates
-Collection of template files for docker etc.
+Collection of template files for configuration of various tools such as docker compose etc.